 One week ahead of time: buy non-perishable foods.
 A convenient suggestion I recommend is Thrive Market.
 There you can find staples to help you cook these recipes like chickpeas, lentils, wild rice, nuts, pumpkin, and spices: all organic and shipped to your home.
 It’s a great time saver and they have a low-price guarantee too!
 Please learn more from this link:

-A few days ahead: organize dining room: decide on your tablecloth, napkins, dishes, silverware, any place cards, table decor, and your centerpiece.
+A few days ahead: organize the dining room: decide on your tablecloth, napkins, dishes, silverware, any place cards, table decor, and your centerpiece.

 1 – 2 days ahead of time: buy perishable foods.
-Finalize menu.
+Finalize the menu.
 I usually make adjustments based on which vegetables look good at the store or farmers’ market. if you have time, prepare a dish or two.

 Set out serving dishes.
 Make a post-it note for each food you will serve.
 Place a post-it note in each dish and include a serving utensil.
 This helps me so much!

-Write out a schedule for yourself for Thanksgiving day cooking.
-If you are making a turkey, of course carefully check your cooking time and plan to get up early enough.
+Write out a schedule for yourself for your plant-based Thanksgiving day cooking.
+If you are also making a turkey, of course carefully check your cooking time and plan to get up early enough.
 Then you need to see how you will cook everything else.
 Using other appliances like a slow cooker, electric skillet, or pressure cooker can help.

-Many people recommend not cooking new recipes for company.
+Many people recommend not cooking new recipes for guests.
 I disagree.
 I think it’s fun and exciting to try new recipes on a holiday.
 However, as sometimes things are unexpected, it’s not a bad idea to include some recipes you have made before too.